 We would love the opportunity to work with you and discover how we can be involved in your department's education in an effort to promote a safer and more inclusive campus environment.
 Please review the trainings we are able to offer and/or learn how we can customize a training for you.

-Equity 101: What We Do: In this training, we will discuss our role on campus and the processes we follow when we receive a complaint.
-We will also discuss mandatory reporting obligations as responsible employees, what needs to be reported to our office, and an overview of the mandatory training requirements (required for all staff and faculty) to ensure compliance with University policy.
+Equity 101: What We Do: In this training, we will discuss our role on campus and the processes we follow when we receive a complaint, mandatory reporting obligations for campus responsible employees, what needs to be reported to our office, and an overview of the mandatory training requirements (required for all staff and faculty) to ensure compliance with University policy.
 If time allows, we may include videos, case studies, and other interactive activities and discussion.
-This training can range from 15 minutes to an hour.
+This training can range from 20 minutes to an hour+.
 Please note, this training does not fulfill your mandatory training requirement.
-You are still required to complete the Discrimination and Sexual Misconduct--CU Denver and CU Anschutz training via Skillsoft and/or through an instructor-led course.
+You are still required to complete the two-hour Discrimination and Sexual Misconduct--CU Denver and CU Anschutz training via Skillsoft and/or through an instructor-led course.